 Rather than setting up a screen recording which requires you to stay in the program, Fresco’s integrated timelapse feature allows you to export a timelapse at any point, even if you’ve exited Fresco and returned.
 With Instagram constantly putting more focus on video and IGTV, the timelapse feature is a timely add-on for social-minded illustrators.

 Artist's verdict on Adobe Fresco

 Because of Fresco’s small, friendly and easy to use nature it does have less features than something like Photoshop.
 Its drawing capabilities are top marks but its editing capabilities are not as fully fledged as those with Adobe's flagship brand.

 Transforming, resizing, masking, opacity options are available but options to adjust colour, saturation and hue of individual layers are not currently possible with Fresco.
 That is the one thing I am missing from Fresco, something which Procreate does allow for.
 However, it is important to bear in mind that this is the first version of the software and overall I am very impressed.
 I could see Fresco being a way to reconnect with my painting background and introduce it to my digital practice.
 Fresco would be suitable for digital painters (naturally), novices to digital painting, traditional painters that are after a more convenient transportable option while retaining somewhat of the feel of painting and even children and the older generation – it’s that simple to use.

 The brushes alone are that good I am considering forking out for an iPad just so I can use Adobe Fresco – I am a fan.

-Keep an eye on Digital Arts for more information of Adobe Fresco's release date and purchasing options, and find more art by Hazel in this profile feature of the artist.
+Find more art by Hazel Mead (below) in this profile feature of the artist.

 Note: We may earn a commission when you buy through links on our site, at no extra cost to you.
 This doesn't affect our editorial independence.
 Learn more.